-- ▶ TAV Airports.
-TAV Airports is a Turkish airport group with 14 airports (five of which are in Turkey) and seven airport services and hospitality companies. - GMR Airports2.
+- ► TAV Airports.
+TAV Airports is a Turkish airport group with 14 airports (five of which are in Türkiye) and seven airport services and hospitality companies. - GMR Airports2.
 This Indian operator has recently joined the Groupe ADP network with eight airports and significant potential for development, especially in India.

-The consolidated group, in accordance with its duty of vigilance, is currently present, directly or indirectly, in 31 countries around the world.
+The consolidated group, which makes up the scope of the duty of vigilance, is currently present, directly or indirectly, in 31 countries around the world.